 Should You Trust Your Employer to Do the Right Thing?

 While it’s typically a no-fault system, that doesn’t mean you should trust the insurance company or your employer to do the right thing when you file your claim.
 Like any other type of insurance, filing a claim can cause the premium to go up in price for the insured.
 Don’t let this stop you from filing a workers’ compensation claim.
 The system was set up to help make sure that you get the care that you need for your injuries.
 Even if you have a good relationship with your employer, they may be tempted to minimize the severity of your injury and claim so that they can try to avoid the increase in premium.
 They may look for ways to make you feel bad about filing a claim or threaten your job security.
-Heuser & Heuser helps victims of on the job injuries get the compensation and benefits they deserve while helping protect their legal rights.
+Heuser & Heuser helps people with on the job injuries get the compensation and benefits they deserve while helping protect their legal rights.
 Call us as soon as you can after your injury to learn how we can help you through the process: 719-543-9999.

 The insurance company is fulfilling the state’s requirement, but they’re still looking to turn the biggest profit possible.
 They may not want to pay you what your claim is worth.
 They may use biased independent medical examiners who decide that you’re not really hurt or sick.
 Heuser & Heuser is a Pueblo workers’ compensation law firm that represents injured and sick workers.
 You shouldn’t have to deal directly with someone who isn’t interested in helping you get better.